Updated on

 3. Find a replacement tenant

 Create an advertisement for your listing.
 List the rent, the number of months left on the lease, and include as many photos as possible.
-You can create the listing on Caretaker, of course, but also on Facebook Marketplace, a local Facebook group, or Craigslist.
+Make sure to specify that you're looking for someone to take over the remainder of your lease.

 4. Make sure the potential tenant is qualified